Qazeer/artefacts.help/pages/others/network_pcap.md

 #### `Wireshark` and `tshark` tips

-  - To easily identify a field name (for later filtering for instance), it is possible to select / hover over the field in `Wireshark`, and the field name will be displayed in the
+  - To easily identify a field name (for later filtering for instance), it is possible to select/hover over the field in `Wireshark`, and the field name will be displayed in the
     [status bar](https://www.wireshark.org/docs/wsug_html_chunked/ChUseStatusbarSection.html)
     left side.